 SafeAssign compares submitted assignments against a set of academic papers to identify areas of overlap between the submitted assignment and existing works.

-SafeAssign is effective as both a deterrent and an educational tool.
-Use SafeAssign to review assignment submissions for originality and create opportunities to help students identify how to properly attribute sources rather than paraphrase.
+Effective as both a deterrent and an educational tool, you can use SafeAssign to review assignment submissions for originality and create opportunities to help students identify how to properly attribute sources rather than paraphrase.

 SafeAssign is based on a unique text matching algorithm capable of detecting exact and inexact matching between a paper and source material.
 Submissions are compared against several databases: